top of page

 AUTHOR JENNIFER EALEY

-THE PALE-FACED MAGE
+THE PALE-EYED MAGE

 Sheldrake is a mage.
 Maud is a shapeshifter.
 When their son is born, he is completely pale with nearly white eyes: the legacy of a fearsome great-grandmother.